cruppstahl/minicms/README.md

             and Files!)
         [x] Cover all of this with tests

-    [ ] Self-host the documentation of what we have built so far [x] Create dummy content
+    [ ] Create a basic documentation template
+        [x] Create dummy content
         [x] Create main (left) navigation dynamically w/ configuration [x] nope, too complex and has drawbacks. undo!